insight-platform/Savant/samples/license_plate_recognition/README.md

 # License plate recognition

 The app partially reproduces [deepstream_lpr_app](https://github.com/NVIDIA-AI-IOT/deepstream_lpr_app) in the Savant framework.
-The pipeline detects cars using the YoloV11 model and detects license plates using the NVidia LPD model.
-Cars and plates track using NVidia tracker the license plate is recognized using the NVidia OCR model.
+The pipeline detects vehicles using the YOLOv11 model and detects license plates using the Nvidia LPD model.
+Vehicles are tracked using the Nvidia tracker, and the license plates are recognized using the Nvidia OCR model.
 The results are displayed on the frames.

+The demo also shows how to use a **proxy ROI** to run a model on several object classes at once.
+The detector assigns its own label to each COCO vehicle type it predicts (`car`, `motorcycle`, `bus`, `truck`), so that downstream units can distinguish between the types.
+A model unit, however, operates on a single parent object class only.
+To run the LPD model on every vehicle type, the [`create_vehicle_roi.py`](create_vehicle_roi.py) PyFunc adds a proxy child object labeled `vehicle` to each detected vehicle; the proxy occupies the same area as its parent (trimmed to the frame) and is used as the input object for the LPD model.
+The proxy object is not listed in `draw_func.rendered_objects`, hence it is not displayed.
+The tracker is placed before the PyFunc, so that it only receives the vehicles themselves and not the proxies, which fully overlap them.

 Preview: